GoogleCloudPlatform/marketing-analytics-jumpstart/docs/activation.md

 1. Control the configuration in [vbb_activation_configuration](https://console.cloud.google.com/bigquery?ws=!1m5!1m4!4m3!1s!2sactivation!3svbb_activation_configuration) BigQuery table

-### Send VBB activation events to GA4
+### Send Smart Bidding activation events to GA4
-You can manually trigger a activation pipeline execution for VBB action by following [activation triggering process](#activation-process-triggering) where you set the `activation_type` value to `purchase-propensity-vbb-30-15`
+You can manually trigger a activation pipeline execution for Smart Bidding action by following [activation triggering process](#activation-process-triggering) where you set the `activation_type` value to `purchase-propensity-vbb-30-15`

-To configure the prediction pipeline to automatically trigger activation pipeline for VBB change the pipeline configuration parameter in [config.yaml.tftpl](../config/config.yaml.tftpl) and set `vertex_ai.pipelines.purchase_propensity.prediction.pipeline_parameters.pubsub_activation_type` to `purchase-propensity-vbb-30-15` and re-apply terraform to redeploy the pipeline:
+To configure the prediction pipeline to automatically trigger activation pipeline for Smart Bidding change the pipeline configuration parameter in [config.yaml.tftpl](../config/config.yaml.tftpl) and set `vertex_ai.pipelines.purchase_propensity.prediction.pipeline_parameters.pubsub_activation_type` to `purchase-propensity-vbb-30-15` and re-apply terraform to redeploy the pipeline:
   ```